shamasis/pCombinator/README.md

 works exactly like or() above except with more than 2 functions .
 In fact or() is just a syntactic sugar function that calls oneOf with two functions.

+#### 1.6 zeroOrOne(fn,tokenType,tranformToken)

+Works like zeroOrMore above- except matches only one instance or zero.
+In both cases it returns true.
+#### 1.7 oneOrMore(fn,tokentype, transformToken)

+Works like zeroOrMore or zeroOrOne
+Returns true only if at least one match is found
 ### 2. lexer.js

 Defines a simple lexical analyser has the following functions